simondlevy/Hackflight/unreal/README.md

 * Spektrum transmitter with WS1000 wireless simulator dongle
 * Great Planes RealFlight Interlink

-If you don't have a controller, g will use input from the numeric keypad on your keyboard (make sure that NumLock is turned on!)
+If you don't have a controller, HackflightSim will use input from the numeric keypad on your keyboard (make sure that NumLock is turned on!)
 The key mappings are based on those used in [Microsoft Flight Simulator](https://www.flightsimbooks.com/flightsimhandbook/keyboardcontrols.php#:~:text=Microsoft%20Flight%20Simulator%20Handbook%20%20%20Control%20,%20Keypad%202%20%2043%20more%20rows%20i).

-To get g working with Hackflight, you should do the following:
+To get HackflightSim working with Hackflight, you should do the following:

 1. Clone the [Hackflight](https://github.com/simondlevy/Hackflight)
 and [RoboFirmwareToolkit](https://github.com/simondlevy/RoboFirmwareToolkit)
 (RFT) repositories into your
 <b>DocumentsArduino/libraries</b> folder, first creating that folder if it
 doesn't already exist.
-(You don't need to install Arduino; this is simply where g looks for the Hackflight firmware.)
+(You don't need to install Arduino; this is simply where HackflightSim looks for the Hackflight firmware.)

 2. Double-click <b>use_hackflight.bat</b>